diegomarquez/side-scrolling-shooting-game/README.md

 -------------------

 Editor
-	Be able to choose viewport and layer to add a game-object to, instead of the shortcuts
-		- The current UI needs to change to do that.
 	Be able to add and remove viewports from the UI
+		- Edit size
+			- UI (DONE)
+			- Integration
+				- Initial Values (DONE)
+				- Update
+		- Edit stroke
+		 	- UI (DONE)
+		 	- Integration
+		 		- Initial Values (DONE)
+				- Update
+		- Edit screen offset
+		    - UI (DONE)
+		    - Integration
+		    	- Initial Values (DONE)
+				- Update
+		- Edit scale
+		    - UI (DONE)
+		    - Integration
+		    	- Initial Values (DONE)
+				- Update

+	Make separate modules for all the parts of the editor

+	Add layers to viewport
+		- UI
+		- Integration
+			- Initial Values
+			- Update

+	Be able to add and remove update groups
-	Be able to choose which is the main viewport from the UI Save the viewport structure tot the scene file
+	Be able to choose which is the main viewport from the UI The main viewport position can be changed with the arrow keys Save the viewport structure to the scene file

 	Save the bundles the current scene is using
 		- Object with all the bundle names and if they are currently in use or not